avi747av/npm-recursive-runner/README.md

 `$ npm-recursive-install --production` - Will not install dev dependencies

 `$ npm-recursive-install --skip dist build` - Will skip installing dependencies from the dist and build folders

+`$ npm-recursive-install --skip dist build --add dist/test` - Will skip installing dependencies from the dist and build folders but will install on dist/test folder.

 License
 ---